With Qantas Club membership, you'll unlock access to premium lounges in Australia and overseas.

 When travelling in Australia, you'll need to be travelling on a flight with a Qantas or Jetstar flight code.
 When flying overseas, the access rules vary, but you’ll usually be able to visit a Qantas International, International Business Lounge or associated lounge when you’re flying with Qantas and have a QF flight number.
 Most lounges also offer access when you’re travelling on an international Jetstar flight with a JQ number.

 Note that access rules vary between lounges, and some restrictions may apply.
 For example, at the time of writing, Qantas Club members are unable to access to Qantas Singapore Lounge due to longstanding issues with overcrowding.
 When in doubt, check the Qantas website for the most up to date access information.

-Qantas Club memberships are offered in one, two or four year blocks, with the pricing in dollars and points as follows:
+Qantas Club memberships are offered in one, two or four-year blocks.
+The usual pricing in dollars and points is as follows:

 |Individual Qantas Club membership||Cost (renewal) $||Cost (membership + join fee) $||Qantas Points redemption|

-While membership isn't cheap by any means, you'll receive 3 Qantas Points per $1 spend on Qantas Club memberships, which can help to sweeten the deal.
+While membership isn't cheap by any means, you'll receive 3 Qantas Points per $1 spent on Qantas Club memberships, which can help to sweeten the deal.

 Note that Qantas Business Rewards members can receive 10% off individual membership fees.
 Separate fees apply to Corporate and Partner memberships.

-Can I buy Qantas Club membership with frequent flyer points?
+Can I join the Qantas Club with frequent flyer points?